alessandrotrovatello/Embedded-Systems/README.md

-# ES
+# Embedded System
-Embedded System projects of Robotics Engineering Master Degree
+Embedded System projects of Robotics Engineering at University of Genoa